ghiscoding/aurelia-slickgrid/docs/getting-started/quick-start.md

 ### 6. Client samples
 There are multiple demos (WebPack, RequireJS, CLI, ...) that you can clone and refer to (2 of them are actually used to update the GitHub demo pages and are updated frequently).
 So to get you started, you can clone the [aurelia-slickgrid-demos](https://github.com/ghiscoding/aurelia-slickgrid-demos) repo.

-### 7. Explore the Wiki page content
+### 7. Explore the Documentation page content
-The last step is really to explore all the pages that are available in this Wiki, all the documentation will be place in here and so you should visit it often.
+The last step is really to explore all the pages that are available in the documentation, everything you need to use the library should be available in here and so you should visit it often.
 For example a good starter is to look at the following

-- for all the `Grid Options`, take a look at [Wiki - Grid Options](https://github.com/ghiscoding/slickgrid-universal/blob/master/packages/common/src/interfaces/gridOption.interface.ts)
+- for all the `Grid Options`, take a look at all the [Grid Options](https://github.com/ghiscoding/slickgrid-universal/blob/master/packages/common/src/interfaces/gridOption.interface.ts) interface.
 - [Formatters](../column-functionalities/formatters.md)
 - [Editors](../column-functionalities/editors.md)
 - [Filters](../column-functionalities/filters/select-filter.md)
 - [Grid Menu](../grid-functionalities/grid-menu.md)
-- ... and much more, just explorer the Wikis through the sidebar index (on your right)
+- ... and much more, just explorer all the Documentations available
-  - it gets updated very frequently, we usually mention any new/updated wikis in any new version release
+  - it gets updated very frequently, we usually mention any new/updated documentation in any new version release

 ### 8. How to load data with `Fetch-Client` or `Http-Client`?
 You might notice that all demos are made with mocked dataset that are embedded in each examples, that is mainly for demo purposes, but you might be wondering how to connect this with an `FetchClient`?
 Easy... just replace the mocked data, assigned to the `dataset` property, by your `FetchClient` call and that's it.
 The `dataset` property can be changed at any time, which is why you can use local data and/or connect it to a `Promise` or an async call with `FetchClient` (internally it's just a SETTER that refreshes the grid).
 See [Example 22](https://ghiscoding.github.io/aurelia-slickgrid/#/slickgrid/example22) for a demo showing how to load a JSON file with `FetchClient`.